bokov/kl2_kc_analysis/README.md

      tables and plots from it.
 This is a separate file because `data.R` takes a while to run, and at the moment does not change as quickly as does `exploration.R`.
+     * `nt_styletemplate.docx`: a Word document containing the style information for the report, to be used by `pandoc`.
+     * `mk_progress_report.sh`: a one-liner shell script for invoking `pandoc` on `exploration.docx` and `nt_styletemplate.docx` in order to create `progress_report.docx` (please don't check that into repos either, it's a frequently changing binary file that will waste space and bloat the repo).
+     * `levels_map.csv`: a table for renaming the levels of codes and other discrete variables.
      * `datadictionary_static.csv`: a spreadsheet template that associates various properties and metadata with the non-changing parts of the names of the variables used by this project (the full names of the variables may change from one version of data to the other, and this allows the scripts to continue working without having to get re-written each time).
      * `update_datadictionary.R`: when the data changes, the old `datadictionary_static.csv` will continue to work but it will not see newly-include variables.
 This script can be run to update the `datadictionary_staticl.csv` file so that new variables will now get added.
-     It replaces some but not quite all the drudgery of manual editing the CSV.
+     It saves some but not quite all the drudgery of manually editing the CSV.
-   *